 When Should I Look for New Sheets?

-What Do I Look for in Good Bed Sheets When Shopping?
+What Should I Look for When Buying New Sheets?

 Do microfiber sheets pill?